 Many states also require you to sign the bill of sale in the presence of adult witnesses or a notary public.

-Step 3 – Fill in Trailer information
+Step 3 – Fill in Trailer Information

-Details include the trailer make, model, production year, empty weight, license plate number (if any), and Vehicle Identification Number.
+Details include the make, model, production year, empty weight, license plate number (if any), and Vehicle Identification Number.

 Details of an example travel trailer: